bourquejulien/devops-cs2024-team-exemple/README-EN.md

 The variables required for deployment are as follows:
 - Your Azure username
 - Your Azure password
-- The TenantId (you can find it from the online portal or AZ shell)
 - The name of the ACR
 - The name of the Resource Group
 - The name of the cluster